apache/iceberg/format/spec.md

 1. The metastore table scheme is partly implemented in [BaseMetastoreTableOperations](../../../javadoc/{{% icebergVersion %}}/index.html?org/apache/iceberg/BaseMetastoreTableOperations.html).
 2. The 3 parts in the format of the metadata file name: `<V>-<random-string>.metadata.json` serves this purpose:
     1. `V` - the version part.
     2. `-` - the delimiter, using which version can be parsed.
+The part of the file name that is **before the first occurrence** of `-` is the version.
     3. `random-string` - which adds randomness to the file name to avoid naming conflicts in the case of parallel writes.
 For example: `random-string` could be a `random-uuid`.